 Introduction

-These procedures relate to collaborative arrangements between Loughborough University and other organisations for the provision of programmes or modules of study leading to awards, or to specific credit towards awards, of the University.
-They include, for example, the validation of programmes delivered by another organisation, the delivery of programmes in partnership with another organisation, the provision of Loughborough University programmes dependent on services offered by a partner organisation, and formal agreements for credit-rating and transfer with other organisations where the University recognises and grants specific credit or advanced standing to applicants for studies pursued in the other organisation.

-The procedures are intended to ensure that the high reputation the University enjoys within the academic community and with industrial partners is not prejudiced by any collaborative arrangements and that its commitment to quality is maintained.

 The University is accountable for the quality and standards of all programmes and awards offered or made in its name which are provided under collaborative arrangements.
 The arrangements for assuring the standards of awards and qualifications and the quality of what is offered to students through collaborative provision must be as rigorous, secure and open to scrutiny as those for programmes provided wholly within the responsibility of the University.